caktus/dockerfile_post/README.rst

 Summary
 -------

 That concludes this high-level introduction to containerizing your Python/Django app for hosting on AWS Elastic Beanstalk (EB), Elastic Container Service (ECS), or elsewhere.
 Each application and Dockerfile will be slightly different, but I hope this provides a good starting point for your containers.
-Shameless plug: If you're looking for a simple (and at least temporarily free) way to test your Docker containers on AWS using an Elastic Beanstalk Multicontainer Docker environment or the Elastic Container Service, checkout Caktus' very own `AWS Web Stacks <https://github.com/caktus/aws-web-stacks>`_.
+Shameless plug: If you're looking for a simple (and at least temporarily free) way to test your Docker containers on AWS using an Elastic Beanstalk Multicontainer Docker environment or the Elastic Container Service, check out Caktus' very own `AWS Web Stacks <https://github.com/caktus/aws-web-stacks>`_.
 Good luck!

 **Update 1 (March 31, 2017):** There is no need for ``depends_on`` in container definitions that already include ``links``.
 This has been removed.
 Thanks Anderson Lima for the tip!